kazuki43zoo/mybatis-spring-native/README.md

 * `mybatis-spring-native-sample-thymeleaf-sqlgenerator` : The sample application using `SqlGenerator` provided by mybatis-thymeleaf without mybatis and mybatis-spring module
 * `mybatis-spring-native-sample-velocity` : The sample application using mybatis-velocity
 * `mybatis-spring-native-sample-freemarker` : The sample application using mybatis-freemarker
+* `mybatis-spring-native-sample-cache` : The sample application with built-in 2nd cache feature

 ## How to build